JetBrains/intellij-sdk-docs/tutorials/kotlin.md

 If a plugin processes Kotlin code (e.g., providing inspections), it needs to add a dependency on the Kotlin plugin (Plugin ID `org.jetbrains.kotlin`) itself.
 Please refer to [Plugin Dependencies](/basics/plugin_structure/plugin_dependencies.md) for more information.

-## 6. Advice
+## 6. Caution

-[Objects](https://kotlinlang.org/docs/reference/object-declarations.html) in Kotlin are known to interfere with the way the platform instantiates singletons.
-For this reason, it is recommended not to use `object`s for any entities that are referenced in the [plugin configuration file](/basics/plugin_structure/plugin_configuration_file.md).
+Plugins *must* use Kotlin classes to implement all entities declared in the [plugin configuration file](/basics/plugin_structure/plugin_configuration_file.md).
+When registering an extension, the platform uses a dependency injection framework to instantiate these classes.
+For this reason, plugins *must not* use [Kotlin objects](https://kotlinlang.org/docs/reference/object-declarations.html) for any entities declared in the `plugin.xml` file.

 ## 7. Examples